EDGI9/map-drawer-app/README.md

   - Faster project setup (I.e Onboarding)
   - To ensure consistent functioning across different machines
   - Stable development environment
+- Object Model (Mock Data)
+    - Object model was determined based on [Fabric.js](http://fabricjs.com/) library as it was chosen as the library to handle the functionality with shapes.
+- Shapes Service
+    - Initialy it was tought of creating individual methods to Create/Update/Delete shapes and automatically send that individual Shape information to Back-end.
+      This was changed by now sending the whole list of Shapes based on Map Id which will determine what shapes are configured by map.
+So now we recive and send a list of shapes based on Map Id which simplifies for now the functionality.
+- Back-end simulation
+    - To simulate a back-end we will work with the browsers localstorage for the Shapes Service.
+Initialy if no data is found from localstorage we then simulate a promise that returns the avaiable Mock data.

 ## Ideas for future enhancements
 - Convert to a full-stack MERN application that communicates with a Back-end Server and Database